 The Humber Industrial Cluster Plan (HICP) has been co-developed by the Humber LEP working with membership organisation CATCH and eight industrial partners and was successful in bidding for funding from the UK Research and Innovation (UKRI) Industrial Strategy Challenge Fund (ISCF) Cluster Plan competition with the LEP as Lead Partner.
-It has been adopted as a legacy project by the HEY LEP.
+It has been adopted as a legacy project by the HEY LEP and reports progress to the Humber Leadership Board in addition to the LEP Board.

-HICP will provide an evidence-based framework for identifying, understanding, prioritising and delivering the measures that will enable the Humber industrial cluster - the UK's largest by carbon emissions - to achieve net zero by 2040, while maximising strategic opportunities to drive the green recovery.
+HICP will provide an evidence-based Plan for identifying, understanding, prioritising and delivering the measures that will enable the Humber industrial cluster - the UK's largest by carbon emissions - to achieve net zero by 2040, while maximising strategic opportunities to drive the green recovery.